ywteh/esphome-samsung-nasa/README.md

         1: CLIMATE_ACTION_HEATING
 ```

+Use the mappings field to map sensor values to climate action modes.
+Available climate action modes are:

+* CLIMATE_ACTION_OFF
+* CLIMATE_ACTION_COOLING
+* CLIMATE_ACTION_HEATING
+* CLIMATE_ACTION_IDLE

 Finally you populate the climate component's presets from a select component.
 In this example the NASA code 0x4066, which is implemented as a select component, is bound to the climate's custom_preset_select_id field.

 ```yaml
 select: